-Most of the time when we slip and fall, we get up, dust ourselves off and have a laugh at our clumsiness.
-However, sometimes slips and falls can result in serious or even fatal injuries, and are in fact a leading cause of emergency room visits for New Yorkers.
+Usually when we slip and fall, we get up, dust ourselves off and have a laugh at our clumsiness.
+However, sometimes slips and falls can result in serious or even fatal injuries.
+In fact, slip and fall accidents are a leading cause of emergency room visits for New Yorkers.

 Watch out for these common sites of slips and falls to avoid getting hurt, and also to properly maintain your property to prevent accidents and potential liability for injuries in the future.